Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 • Use chicken as a filling in wraps or tacos with slaw and extra sauce.

-• Mix with roasted vegetables and serve as a hearty grain bowl.
+• Toss it with roasted vegetables and serve it as a filling grain bowl.

 Panda Express Orange Chicken

-You now have everything you need to make Panda Express Orange Chicken at home—crispy chicken pieces, slathered in that classic sweet-tangy orange sauce, with room to customise.
+You now have everything you need to make Panda Express Orange Chicken at home—crispy chicken pieces, slathered in that classic sweet-tangy orange sauce, with room to customize.
 Whether you’re craving takeout or trying to eat cleaner, you can nail this dish.
-Make it your own, enjoy every crunchy, saucy bite, and let the flavours transport you right back to your favourite food court.
+Make it your own, enjoy every crunchy, saucy bite, and let the flavors transport you right back to your favorite food court.

 FAQ